Create a virtual environment with pip pre-installed (required for SkyPilot)

 compartment_ocid: ocid1.compartment.oc1..aaaaaaaa......

-Lambda Cloud#
+Lambda Cloud

-Lambda Cloud is a cloud provider offering low-cost GPUs.
-To configure Lambda Cloud access, go to the API Keys page on your Lambda console to generate a key and then add it to ~/.lambda_cloud/lambda_keys
+Go to the API Keys page on your Lambda console to generate a key and then add it to ~/.lambda_cloud/lambda_keys:

 mkdir -p ~/.lambda_cloud